mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 Now, let's take a look at the API errors.
 API errors are representations of the failures returned by the GitLab server.
 This happens when the request has been successfully sent but the client received a failing response.
-According the GitLab official documentation ["Data validation and error reporting"](https://docs.gitlab.com/ee/api/index.html#data-validation-and-error-reporting), the structure of the error message can be described as follows:
+According to the GitLab official documentation ["Data validation and error reporting"](https://docs.gitlab.com/ee/api/index.html#data-validation-and-error-reporting), the structure of the error message can be described as follows: